-Tony awakes the next day, by himself, shouting out for Christopher, who is nowhere to be found.
+Tony awakes the next day by himself, shouting out for Christopher, who is nowhere to be found.
 The episode ends as he stumbles outside into the morning sun.
 Suddenly, Tony has taken the place of Ralph: a cold-blooded killer who murders with his own hands; a stand-in for Satan who cannot bear to see the light.

 - The episode’s secondary storyline concerns itself with Uncle Junior’s RICO trial.
 Or rather, Junior faking dementia to earn a mistrial.
-This is another very funny plot-line, taking place during the opening half-hour.
-However, the only scene in the episode’s final 20 minutes that doesn’t feature Tony and Chris in the final half-hour is a brief interlude in which Junior displays actual signs of dementia.
+This is another very funny storyline, taking place during the opening half-hour.
+However, the only scene in the episode’s final 20 minutes that doesn’t feature Tony and Chris in the is a brief interlude in which Junior displays actual signs of dementia after all.